Checking in: The Press Hotel, Portland, Maine

 Read all about it

 Elevators access guest rooms on the second to sixth floors.
-Step off the elevator, and read the walls.
+When you step off the elevator, read the walls.
 The directional signs are in a typesetter relief like the one in the lobby.
-The wallpaper comprises old Portland Papers headlines.
-Among my favorites: Elderly lobster set free; This time, dogs all dressed up with someplace to go; and Honest warden, the doe really had an antler.
-The headlines and type get closer together reading from down the wall, and it appears as if the type spills out in a jumble on the hallway carpet.
+And the wallpaper comprises old Portland Papers headlines.
+Among my favorites:

 Robes, turn-down service, and Frette linens are some of the guestroom perks at The Press Hotel. ©hilary Nangle